webroo/dummy-json/README.md

 #### Converting to JavaScript object

-If there are no errors in the output then the returned string can be parsed into a JavaScript object:
+If the output string is properly formatted it can be parsed into a JavaScript object:

 ```js
 var result = dummyjson.parse(template);